Thornycroft Athletic F.C.: Ground

 Thornycroft Athletic played at West Ham Park, Worting Road, Basingstoke.
 The privately owned venue was fully enclosed with covered accommodation for spectators.

+The record attendance is unknown, but local derby matches against Basingstoke Town often attracted crowds of over a thousand.

 The ground was closed in 1972 after the company's relocation and subsequent takeover.
-With the town expanding at a rapid rate, the land was sold for housing development.
+With the town expanding at a rapid rate, the land was quickly sold for housing development.

 Notable players

 Members of the successful sixties side included Taffy Davies and Ted Pearce, both of whom later enjoyed long successful spells as managers of north Hampshire rivals Basingstoke Town and Farnborough Town.